COVID-19 Response and Resources » VCS Covid-19 Guidelines for SY 22-23

 • VCS families will continue to receive e-mail notification from VCES or VCMS if their student spent more than a cumulative of 15 minutes (within a 24-hour time period) in a shared indoor airspace (e.g. classroom) with someone with COVID during their period of infectiousness.

-• Exposed students, regardless of vaccination status, are strongly recommended to be tested for COVID-19 with at least one diagnostic test obtained within 3-5 days after last exposure, unless they had COVID-19 within the last 90 days.
+• Exposed students, regardless of vaccination status, are strongly recommended to be tested for COVID-19 with at least one diagnostic test obtained within 3-5 days after last exposure.
 Antigen or PRC tests are acceptable.

 • Exposed students may continue to take part in all aspects of K-12 schooling unless they develop symptoms or test positive for COVID-19.